dbrowne/gaming_hadoop_POC/README.md

-# Online Gambling Platform - Hadoop POC
+# Online Gambling Platform - Hadoop & Kafka  POC

 A proof-of-concept implementation of an online gambling platform's data infrastructure using Hadoop ecosystem.